guigordo/Bohr/README.md

 # Bohr
 This code made a lot of functions related to Atomic Bohr Mode.
-The interface is in Portuguese language, but is funcial as well.
+The interface is in Portuguese language, but is funcional as well.